What Lengths Do RSJ Steel Beams Come In?

 What is the most common RSJ length in the UK?

-Can RSJs be supplied cut to size?
+Can RSJs be supplied cut to length?

 Are longer RSJs harder to deliver?

 Longer beams may require larger delivery vehicles and additional handling considerations, particularly on restricted-access sites.
+9 m and 12 m stock lengths can require a HIAB or crane offload depending on weight and site conditions; 6 m beams are generally manageable with standard delivery vehicles.

 Do Universal Columns come in the same lengths as beams?

 Universal Columns are often stocked in shorter lengths than Universal Beams, especially in heavier sizes.
+6 m and 7.5 m are common UC stock lengths, with 9 m available in lighter sections.

 Ordering RSJ Steel Beams